 The Taskforce was unable to identify any single factor behind New Zealand’s extremely poor performance in health and safety.
 Instead, it is of the view that there is a systemic problem across all areas, including the regulator, the legislation, implementation, and attitudes.

 Accordingly, the recommendations are broad ranging and essentially propose a complete overhaul of the system, and the enactment of a new Act based on the Australian Model Law.
 (As an aside, given the impetus the Pike River disaster gave to the Taskforce, it is interesting that Australia’s three primary mining states (NSW, Queensland, and WA) have resisted application of the Model Law in their mining sectors, as being too generic.)

 The Government has welcomed what it considers to be a thorough and comprehensive piece of work, and which it believes provides it with a solid foundation for system-wide changes.

-.
-We outline some of the more significant ones below.
+We outline some of the more significant recommendations below.

 A new regulator

 We will need to wait to see exactly what that new Crown agency will look like, but the Taskforce has emphasised that it needs to be well resourced and equipped with the tools to do the job.
 This would include the power to: